 Loneliness is increasing in developed countries throughout the world.
 It affects as many as 25% of people in the US.
 The UK and Japan, among other countries, are devoting resources to address loneliness in their populations.
 More specifically at home, loneliness affects over 40% of Americans at midlife.
 And midlife loneliness often leads to health problems.

 This post explores the causes of loneliness as well as its associated health risks, particularly for people at midlife and beyond.
 It also helps you recognize midlife loneliness in yourself or a loved one.
-A later post will offer tips to overcome loneliness at midlife.
+Another post offers tips to overcome loneliness at midlife.

 More Americans are living alone